 - Weekly and termly rewards, subsidised trips and weekly prizes for good work, good behaviour and good attendance

-- Over 40 extra-curricular clubs (ACE) eg. Sailing, cricket, film, martial arts
+- Extra-curricular clubs (ACE) eg. Sailing, cricket, film, martial arts

 - A comprehensive extra revision and tuition timetable for exams available to all students